tribblix/build/patches/openjdk23/README.txt

 See also README-zero.txt for note on a project zero variant.

+Cleanup: Remove more Studio-specific flags, still present in DTrace.
+This doesn't make DTrace build, but is one prroblem less.

-Cleanup: Remove the use of lp rather than lpr; all supported systems can or even should be using CUPS rather than legacy lp.
+2Cleanup: Remove the use of lp rather than lpr; all supported systems can or even should be using CUPS rather than legacy lp.

 Cleanup: Remove /usr/bin/sh override in PrintServiceLookupProvider.java.